 We are subject to laws and regulations relating to human exposure to crystalline silica.
-Several federal and state regulatory authorities, including the Occupational Safety and Health Administration ("OSHA"), may continue to propose changes in their regulations regarding workplace exposure to crystalline silica, such as permissible exposure limits and required controls and personal protective equipment.
+In March 2016, the federal Occupational Safety and Health Administration ("OSHA") amended its legal requirements, publishing a final rule that established a more stringent permissible exposure to respirable crystalline silica and provided other provisions to protect employees.
+This final rule became effective in June 2016 and will require compliance with the most applicable requirements in June 2018.
+Historically, our environmental employee costs with respect to existing crystalline silica requirements have not had a material adverse effect on our results of operations; however, federal and state regulatory authorities, including OSHA, may continue to propose changes in their regulations regarding workplace exposure to crystalline silica.
 We may not be able to comply with any new laws and regulations that are adopted, and any new laws and regulations could have a material adverse effect on our operating results by requiring us to modify or cease our operations.
 In addition, the inhalation of respirable crystalline silica is associated with the lung disease silicosis.
 There is recent evidence of an association between crystalline silica exposure or silicosis and lung cancer and a possible association with other diseases, including immune system disorders such as scleroderma.
 These health risks have been, and may continue to be, a significant issue confronting the hydraulic fracturing industry.
 Concerns over silicosis and other potential adverse health effects, as well as concerns regarding potential liability from the use of hydraulic fracture sand, may have the effect of discouraging our E&P customers' use of hydraulic fracture sand.
-The actual or perceived health risks of handling hydraulic fracture sand could materially and adversely affect hydraulic fracturing service providers, including us, through reduced use of hydraulic fracture sand, the threat of product liability or employee or third party lawsuits, increased scrutiny by federal, state and local regulatory authorities of us and our customers or reduced financing sources available to the hydraulic fracturing industry.
+The actual or perceived health risks of handling hydraulic fracture sand could materially and adversely affect hydraulic fracturing service providers, including us, through reduced use of hydraulic fracture sand, the threat of product liability or employee or third party lawsuits, increased scr